 This might be a useful option when running Terraform from a build agent in a CI/CD pipeline.

-The AWS provider can use credentials and settings from the shared configuration and credentials files as mentioned in their documentation.
+As mentioned in the documentation, the Terraform AWS provider can use credentials and settings from the shared configuration and credentials files.

 The default paths for these files are: